John Fairbanks: Career

-After completing murals at the Salt Lake Temple, John B. Fairbanks began teaching one of the first college art classes at Brigham Young Academy (now BYU).
+After completing murals at the Salt Lake Temple, Fairbanks began teaching one of the first college art classes at Brigham Young Academy (now Brigham Young University).
 He still received little public recognition despite having established a photographic studio and art gallery.
 Then, on May 8, 1898, his wife Lillie died from a fall downstairs.
 She had been carrying their baby son and may have sacrificed herself to save him.
 The boy, Avard, suffered no serious injuries and grew up to be a well-known sculptor.
 After the death of his wife, Fairbanks moved his family to Ogden, Utah and became the first supervisor in Ogden public schools.
 In 1902, struggling to support his seven children, he accepted an offer of employment from Benjamin Cluff to make sketches and photographs on his archaeological expedition to Latin America.
 There, they intended to discover evidence for the Book of Mormon.
 Fairbanks moved his family to Alberta, Canada to run a farm, but returned to Salt Lake City due to droughts and difficult winters.
 Back in Salt Lake City, Fairbanks resumed painting, giving private art lessons and running a small farm to provide for his family.
 Fairbanks spent time in New York City where he made copies of art pieces from the Metropolitan Museum to sell.
 Avard Fairbanks joined his father to copy pieces soon after.
 Fairbanks helped his son cultivate his work and develop his technique, hoping Avard would be able to achieve a level of success that he had not.
 They returned to Salt Lake City after commissions and finances dwindled.
 In 1914, Fairbanks accompanied Avard to Paris where he was to study at the Ecole Nationale des Beaux Arts.
 Here, Fairbanks studied privately.

 During the late 1910s, Fairbanks traveled to Zion National Park to paint.
 During this time, he created more artworks in this area than any other artist.
 Additionally, he was the first artist to live and paint in Zion National Park.
 In 1917, while painting there, he met his second wife, Florence Gifford, who was almost forty years his junior.
-They married on September 21, 1917 in Salt Lake City and eventually had five more children.
-Neither his art nor his teaching was financially successful, so he supplemented his income by running a photography studio with his oldest son, J. Leo Fairbanks.
+They married on September 21, 1917, in Salt Lake City and eventually had five more children.
+Neither his art nor his teaching was financially successful, so he supplemented his income by running a photography studio with his oldest son, John Leo Fairbanks.
 He was one of the founding members of the Utah Art Institute (now the Utah Division of Arts and Museums).
 In 1933, Fairbanks and his sons created the Mormon display to tell the story of Mormonism through art for the Columbian Exposition in Chicago.
 Avard sculpted, J. Leo created stained glass, and Fairbanks painted.
 Although he painted until the very last days of his life, he never achieved wide recognition.
-Fairbanks died on June 15, 1940 at the age of 84 from recurring kidney stones.
+Fairbanks died on June 15, 1940, at the age of 84 from recurring kidney stones.

 Style

-John B. Fairbanks received art training in Paris, yet his landscape paintings have a distinct Utah style.
+Fairbanks received art training in Paris, yet his landscape paintings have a distinct Utah style.
 He used "soft and rustic naturalistic impressionism" in his paintings.